TonyDoc71/plutus-v2-starter-kit/README.md

 # Submit the transaction to the Cardano Network
 cardano-cli transaction submit --testnet-magic 2 --tx-file ./assets/tx.signed
 ```
+> **Breakdown**
+>
+> - `LockedUTXOTxHash#LockedUTXOTxIndex` is the UTXO of the `ADA` you locked at the script address.
+> - `CollateralTxHash#CollateralTxIndex` is the UTXO of the `5 ADA` we sent to our wallet address that we will use as collateral.
+> - `RefScriptTxHash#RefScriptTxIndex` is the UTXO of the [Reference Scripts](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0033) we uploaded above to be used as the `validation logic` for this transaction.

 Congratulations 🎊🎊🎊, you have compiled and interacted with a `Cardano on-chain PlutusV2 script` using the [Reference Scripts](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0033) feature!